Physical Education and Games

 ‘Many pupils succeed at sports and other activities at county, national or international level, as well as in school, reflecting the very high standard of achievement in these which are a major factor in the promotion of personal qualities.’
 ISI

-Sport is taught three afternoons a week, coupled with additional PE and swimming lessons.
-As well as all the traditional disciplines such as rugby, netball, cricket, hockey and athletics, there are plenty of extracurricular sporting activities such as tennis, dance and aerobics, badminton and table tennis.
+Sport is taught three afternoons a week, coupled with additional PE and swimming lessons including swim squads for more able swimmers to help them prepare for galas and event.
+As well as all the traditional disciplines such as rugby, netball, cricket, hockey and athletics, there are plenty of extracurricular sporting activities such as tennis, dance, aerobics and badminton.
 In addition, our own stretch of river frontage opens up a whole new world of possibilities, from fishing to canoeing – which is enormously popular and undertaken with great relish.

-The School runs a Swimming Clinic and sessions for these take place in the School’s indoor swimming pool offering pupils one-to-two swimming lessons and also small group sessions with the School’s swimming teacher.
+The School also runs an extracurricular Swimming Clinic and sessions for these take place in the School’s indoor swimming pool offering pupils one-to-two swimming lessons and also small group sessions with the School’s swimming teacher.
 These child-centred lessons follow guidelines from Swim England (formally ASA).

 Pupils follow a progressive and challenging games curriculum in which they are encouraged to enjoy sport as a team player, whatever their skill level.
 Teams are generally selected on ability as well as suitability of players for the various positions.